shiinamiyuki/miyuki-renderer/README.md

 ##  Features:

-It is currently using path tracing as well as photon mapping.
+It is currently using path tracing as well as photon mapping (https://graphics.stanford.edu/courses/cs348b-00/course8.pdf).
 I chose BVH as acceleration structure, with naive split strategy.

 It loads .obj files using tiny_obj_loader (the same as my previous projects).